How to Never Blow Your Diet Again

 The first step is to realize that you’ve been caught up in diet mentality, perhaps for as long as you can remember.

-We women think about food and our bodies all the time.
+We women think about food and their bodies all the time.
+The problem is that the way they think is detrimental to their efforts.

-But after years of suffering, a lot of women just give up and accept that nothing is really going to work for them.
+But after years of suffering, a lot of women just give up trying to do anything and accept that nothing is really going to work for them.

 Why I Quit Dieting After 50